-- (a) The city purchasing may on its own initiative determine to issue a solicitation inviting private entities to submit detailed proposals for any opportunity that the city has identified as a qualifying project. - (b) Any solicitation that the city issues under the authority of F.S. section 255.065 will reference that statute and the city shall publish notice in the Florida Administrative Register and in a newspaper of general circulation within the city at least once a week for two (2) consecutive weeks, stating that the city requests proposals for a qualifying project.
-The timeframe within which the city may accept competing proposals shall be determined on a project-by-project basis, based upon the complexity of the project and the public benefit to be gained by allowing longer or shorter time within which competitive proposals may be received; however, the timeframe for allowing competing proposals must be at least twenty-one (21) days, but no more than one hundred twenty (120) days, after the initial date of publication.
-In addition to the foregoing, the city may further solicit proposals via other media or website posting as desired by city purchasing.
+- (a) The Ccity purchasing may on its own initiative determine to issue a solicitation inviting private entities to submit detailed proposals for any opportunity that the city purchasing has identified as a qualifying project. - (b) Any solicitation that the_city purchasing-issues under the authority of the P3 Statute F.S. section 255.065 will reference that statute identify the P3 Statute and the city shall publish notice in the Florida Administrative Register and in a newspaper of general circulation within the city at least once a week for two (2) consecutive weeks, stating that the city purchasing requests proposals for a P3 qualifying project.
+The timeframe within which the city purchasing may accept competing proposals shall be determined by city purchasing-on a project-by-project basis, based upon the complexity of the project and the public benefit to be gained by allowing longer or shorter time within which competitive proposals may be received; however, the timeframe for allowing competing proposals must be at least twenty-one (21) days, but no more than one hundred twenty (120) days, after the initial date of publication.
+In addition to the foregoing, the city purchasing_may further solicit proposals via other media or website posting as desired by city purchasing.
 Each competing proposal shall be accompanied by a twenty-five thousand dollars (\$25,000.00) proposal review fee.
-The city will not review a competing proposal that is not accompanied by the payment of this fee.
-The proposal review fee is non-refundable.

-(c) The city is not obligated to proceed under the P3 Statute when soliciting proposals, and may follow any legally available procurement process, regardless of whether the project qualifies as a qualifying project and regardless of whether the ultimate transaction may be characterized as a P3.
+The Ccity purchasing-will not review a competing proposal that is not accompanied by the payment of this fee.
+The proposal review fee is non-refundable. - (c) The Ccity purchasing is not obligated to proceed under the P3 Statute when soliciting proposals, and may follow any legally available procurement process, regardless of whether the project qualifies as a qualifying project and regardless of whether the ultimate transaction may be characterized as a P3.